arpg/Documentation/Calibration/README.md

 ## Calibrating a camera

-To calibrate a camera, call `vicalib` with the grid preset corresponding to your pattern and the desired camera in the HAL driver format: `vicalib -grid_preset <preset> -cam <driver>`.
+To calibrate a camera, call `vicalib_exec` with the grid preset corresponding to your pattern and the desired camera in the HAL driver format: `vicalib_exec -grid_preset <preset> -cam <driver>`.

 After capturing some images with the pattern, start the optimization by pressing the key `[`.